 Teaching

-All teaching will take place online asynchronously with some synchronous support sessions.
+Most teaching sessions will take place in-person and will be recorded via lecture capture.
+Some sessions may take place online synchronously.
 A variety of online learning and teaching methods will be used, including video lectures, discussion forums, quizzes, group work and self-directed learning.
 Key learning and teaching resources will be put on Moodle.
 In the independent study time, you will be encouraged to read widely and in depth around particular topics.

 Assessment